GuOrg/Gu.Wpf.Geometry/README.md

 ```

 ## MaskEffect
-Fade an image to a colour.
+Render an image as a selection mask.

 ```xaml
 <UserControl ...